alexpeterhall/quotes/quotes.md

 "Patriotism is proud of a country's virtues and eager to correct its deficiencies; it also acknowledges the legitimate patriotism of other countries, with their own specific virtues.
 The pride of nationalism, however, trumpets its country's virtues and denies its deficiencies, while it is contemptuous toward the virtues of other countries.
 It wants to be, and proclaims itself to be, "the greatest", but greatness is not required of a country; only goodness is." - Sydney J. Harris, journalist and author (14 Sep 1917-1986)
 A strong nation, like a strong person, can afford to be gentle, firm, thoughtful, and restrained.
 It can afford to extend a helping hand to others.
 It is a weak nation, like a weak person, that must behave with bluster and boasting and rashness and other signs of insecurity. - Jimmy Carter, 39th US President, Nobel laureate (b.
 1 Oct 1924)
 It's said that "power corrupts," but actually it's more true that power attracts the corruptible.
 The sane are usually attracted by other things than power.
 When they do act, they think of it as service, which has limits.
 The tyrant, though, seeks mastery, for which he is insatiable, implacable. - David Brin, scientist and science fiction author (b.
 6 Oct 1950)
-There is no such thing as not voting: you either vote by voting, or you vote by staying home and tacitly doubling the value of some diehard's vote. -David Foster Wallace, novelist, essayist, and short story writer (21 Feb 1962-2008)
+There is no such thing as not voting: you either vote by voting, or you vote by staying home and tacitly doubling the value of some diehard's vote. - David Foster Wallace, novelist, essayist, and short story writer (21 Feb 1962-2008)
 Laws are like cobwebs which may catch small flies, but let wasps and hornets break through. - Jonathan Swift, satirist (30 Nov 1667-1745)
 "If only the sun-drenched celebrities are being noticed and worshiped, then our children are going to have a tough time seeing the value in the shadows, where the thinkers, probers, and scientists are keeping society together." - Rita Dove, poet (b.
 28 Aug 1952)
 "The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum -- even encourage the more critical and dissident views.
 That gives people the sense that there's free thinking going on, while all the time the presuppositions of the system are being reinforced by the limits put on the range of the debate." - Noam Chomsky, linguistics professor and political activist (b.
 7 Dec 1928)